barryclark/jekyll-now/_posts/2019-10-13-Proving-that-well-typed-programs-will-not-get-type-errors-during-runtime.md

 We showed in the base case that if M' has type ![sigma](https://latex.codecogs.com/gif.latex?%5Csigma) then M must also have type ![sigma](https://latex.codecogs.com/gif.latex?%5Csigma).
 Given our assumption - if ![m trans reduces n](https://latex.codecogs.com/gif.latex?M%20%5Ctwoheadrightarrow_%5Cbeta%20N) and M has type ![sigma](https://latex.codecogs.com/gif.latex?%5Csigma) then N has type ![sigma](https://latex.codecogs.com/gif.latex?%5Csigma) as well - then N must have the same type as M'.

+## The End
+So that's it.
+Unfortunately, there are probably some explanations missing, particularly surrounding our notation and its underlying rules.
+For more information, you can google for "sequent calculus"